Skip to content

 self.colors = colors

-self.frequencies = [c.freq for c in colors]
+self.frequencies = [c.frequency for c in colors]

 self.number_of_colors = len(colors)